 Refugee Reform Project

 - A large increase in annual refugee claims.
-In 2009, a total of 33,000 refugee claims were made, representing a significant increase from 2005, when Canada received fewer than 20,000 claims.
-This increase in volume, coupled with a shortfall of decision makers at the IRB, led to a large backlog of 62,000 cases at the IRB’s Refugee Protection Division, which ultimately undermined the efficiency of Canada’s asylum system.
+In 2009, 33,000 refugee claims were made, far surpassing the capacity of the Immigration and Refugee Board of Canada (IRB) and representing a significant increase from 2005, when Canada received fewer than 20,000 claims.
+This increase in volume, coupled with a shortfall of decision makers at the IRB, led to an extensive backlog of 62,000 cases at the IRB’s Refugee Protection Division (RPD), which ultimately undermined the efficiency of Canada’s asylum system.

-- An increase in the time it takes to have a hearing at the IRB.
+- An increase in the time it takes to get a hearing at the IRB.
 In 2010, it took close to 19 months, which contributed to rising backlog numbers.